flycheck/flycheck/doc/contrib/testing.rst

   the utility functions.
 - ``resources/``: Resource files used by the test suite, including example code in various programming languages to test syntax checkers.
-- ``run-tests.el``: A simple test runner for non-interactive use, which reads ERT selectors from the command line and runs all matching tests.
+- ``run.el``: A simple test runner for non-interactive use, which reads ERT selectors from the command line and runs all matching tests.

 .. _test-running: